dbs-leipzig/gradoop/README.md

 ### Disclaimer

-Apache&reg;, Apache Accumulo&reg;, Apache Flink, Flink&trade;, Apache HBase&trade; and
+Apache&reg;, Apache Accumulo&reg;, Apache Flink, Flink&reg;, Apache HBase&trade; and
 HBase&trade; are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.